J.Crew: Retail stores

-In an interview with the Financial Times in 2011, CEO of J.Crew Mickey Drexler said that J.Crew would be expanding to the U.K. with their flagship store being on London's Regent Street.
+In an interview with the Financial Times in 2011, CEO of J.Crew Mickey Drexler said that J.Crew would be expanding to the UK with their flagship store being on London's Regent Street.
 He indicated that the company would be following up their recent expansion into Canada and Canadian e-commerce with a physical store in England, most likely followed by e-commerce elsewhere, such as France and Germany.
 Although a few locations were reviewed for the London store, including Covent Garden and the East End, the ultimate decision was to open on Regent Street.

-In early 2014, J.Crew announced plans to open brick-and-mortar locations in Asia – to be spearheaded by two establishments in Hong Kong.
-A women's store was slated to open in the International Finance Centre, while a men's shop was in the works for On Lan Street.
-Both opened for business in May 2014.

 From 2016 to 2018, J.Crew Group closed 96 J.Crew and J.Crew Factory retail locations.
 On March 2, 2020, J.Crew announced that it would pause the proposed Madewell IPO that was intended to be initiated on March 2.
 The company is considering a possible separation of J.Crew and Madewell into two separate companies.

 Marketing

 Historically, each year the company issued 24 editions of the J.Crew catalog, distributing more than 80 million copies.
 Beginning in 2017, the catalog began being released with fewer pages and fewer issues per year.

-J.Crew has been criticized for labeling its new super-small jeans as "size 000"., and for advertising them as "toothpick jeans".
+J.Crew has been criticized for labeling its new super-small jeans as "size 000", and for advertising them as "toothpick jeans".
 Critics have said the labeling promotes vanity, a practice known as vanity sizing.
 The "size 000" is smaller than a size zero and has three zeros, implying that it is two sizes smaller than the smallest normal size.
-This has caused people to question whether negative sizes will be available in the future, and if the method of labeling should be changed.
+This has caused people to question whether negative sizes will be available in the future.

 In early 2011, J.Crew was under fire by conservative media outlets for an advertisement featuring its creative director and president, Jenna Lyons, painting her son's toenails pink.
 Beneath the picture was a quote that read, "Lucky for me I ended up with a boy whose favorite color is pink."
 Some people were of the opinion that J.Crew was challenging traditional gender identity roles, although author Jo B. Paoletti said that it was "no big deal".

+J.Crew has struggled in recent years with positioning the brand to appeal to consumers.
+In a December 2024 press release, J.Crew announced Julia Collier has been named Chief Marketing Officer.